Competition Winners for 2015:

-The Scottish String Instrument Workshop will be held from 11:00 a.m. - 12 noon in the Visitor Center.
-It is open to the public at no cost.
+The Scottish String Instrument Workshop - 11:00 - 12 noon in the Visitor Center.
+It is free and open to the public.

-Register before noon on Saturday May, 11, for the Scottish Fiddle Competition.
-The competitions will start at 1:00 p.m.
+Register before noon on Saturday, May 9, for the Scottish Fiddle Competition.
+The competition begins in the Visitor Center at 1:00 p.m.

 For Fiddle Competition information contact Debbie Morris - Triad Scottish Fiddlers & Friends at (336) 491-2958.

-A Scottish fiddler since the age of eleven, she has won numerous awards for her solo playing and her original compositions.
-She also was a finalist for the inaugural Niel Gow International Scottish Fiddle Composition Competition held in Pitlochry, Scotland.
+Melinda has won numerous awards for her solo playing and her original compositions.
+She achieved fiddling titles such as the Allegheny Mountain Fiddling and the Potomac Valley Fiddling Champion several times prior to winning the 2003 U.S. National Scottish Fiddling Championship and becoming a sanctioned Scottish F.I.R.E. competition judge.
+She was a finalist for the inaugural Niel Gow International Scottish Fiddle Composition Competition held in Pitlochry, Scotland.

 A well-respected teacher, Melinda is an instructor at the Jink & Diddle School of Scottish Fiddling in North Carolina.
 She conducts workshops on Scottish fiddling all over the US and teaches Scottish fiddling privately and internationally to many students over the internet.
-She frequently judges Scottish F.I.R.E. competitions at highland games and has judged previous F.I.R.E. national championships.
-Melinda has been repeatedly invited to present educational sessions at national conferences to school string teachers about how to teach traditions Scottish fiddling in the classroom.
+She frequently judges Scottish F.I.R.E. competitions and has judged previous F.I.R.E. national championships.

 Melinda is the national president for the Scottish fiddle association for North America, Scottish F.I.R.E.